GSA/idmanagement.gov/_implement/distribute-fcpca.md

 3. Update your Trust Store:
      - Click **Start**, type **certmgr.msc**, and press **Enter**.
      - Right-click **Trusted Root Certification Authorities** (on the left-hand navigation), and select **All Tasks** > **Import**.
 Click **Next** once the Certificate Import Wizard opens.
-     - Browse to and select your copy of the FCPCA.
+     - Browse to and select your copy of the FCPCA root certificate.
 Click **Next** several times until the certificate import process is complete.
      - When prompted, verify the certificate thumbprint matches _99B4251E2EEE05D8292E8397A90165293D116028_ (additional spaces may appear depending on your Windows Version).
      - Click **Yes**.
      - Right-click **Intermediate Certification Authorities** (on the left-hand navigation), and select **All Tasks** > **Import**.
 Click **Next** once the Certificate Import Wizard opens.